Fronto Orbital Advancement

 What is Craniosynostosis?

-The skulls of children affected by craniosynostosis grow abnormally and are often misshapen.
+The skulls of children affected by craniosynostosis grow abnormally and often misshapen.
 The problem lies in the cranial sutures of the bones of the skull.
 In normal children, these sutures remain open, giving the rapidly growing brain space to expand along with the skull, but in children with craniosynostosis, these joints close early.
 The brain does not have room to grow, which can result in brain compression and potential problems with brain function if left untreated.
 Therefore, surgery to expand the skull is recommended.

 A common condition in candidates for this procedure is bicoronal craniosynostosis.
 Because the brow bone is pushed back, the eyes bulge, but the remainder of the forehead protrudes over the brow bone.
 The skull appears wide when looking at the infant straight on and narrow when looking towards its side.
 There are other forms of craniosynostosis, as well.
 Depending on the patient’s type of craniosynostosis, the skull and face may have a different shape.